We want to protect Barnsley for future generations. A key part of this is reducing carbon emissions to help limit the effects of climate change.

 - We are considering opportunities for expanding these or setting up new networks.
 This includes looking at district heat networks from renewable sources of heat including naturally heated underground water from mines and sewers.

 - Barnsley Town Hall hosted Energise Barnsley’s first Positive Climate Action Day in February 2020.
-Find out about more from the climate seminar day.

 - Along with community groups, we’re aiming to increase the number of trees planted in Barnsley.
 We’re aiming to plant 10,000 trees before 2025.